 The entrance, via a bridge over a pretty canal, takes you into a different world.

 Life inside the Begijnhof was quiet and governed by strict religious beliefs, so it’s fitting that it’s now a Benedictine convent.
-Even walking through today, there are signs requesting visitors keep their voices low and don’t make too much noise.
+Even walking through today, signs request visitors keep their voices low and don’t make too much noise.

 Take a Canal Cruise

 You can’t come to Bruges and not hop onto one of the cruises plying the canals that make this city so famous.
-After all – it is often called the Venice of the North – a cruise simply has to go on your Bruges to-do list.
+After all, it is often called the Venice of the North.

 These days, it’s all tourist trade on the canals – but they’re no less picturesque than they were centuries ago.
 The tours generally run between March and November.
 Be sure to wrap up on colder days and be sure to bring along a waterproof jacket.